-Our friend’s daughter told us before we arrived at La Jolla Cove that the sea lions “smell terrible”, and she was so right!
-I’m so glad we took this small detour to see an iconic San Diego sight.
+Our friend’s daughter told us before we arrived at La Jolla Cove that the sea lions “smell terrible”, and she was so right.
+However, despite the odor we really enjoyed this small detour to see an iconic San Diego sight.

 Bonus tip: While you are in La Jolla stop by Legends Gallery to view some original art pieces by Dr. Seuss.
 There were many paintings that were immediately identifiable as Dr. Seuss and other pieces of his in a completely different style that I adored.